CAREER DEVELOPMENT OFFICE

-If you’re an employer, know that we are here to be far most than a place to post a job or book an on-campus interview.
+If you’re an employer, know that we are here to be far more than a place to post a job or book an on-campus interview.
 We are here to assist you in actively identifying the strongest candidates for your needs.
-We can help you draft a posting to draw a wider and deeper pool of candidates, and then help you sort through the applications your receive.
+We can help you draft a posting to draw a wider and deeper pool of candidates, and then help you sort through the applications you receive.
 We can announce and promote events, programs and other opportunities.
-We being employers and students together in events throughout the course of the year, from job fairs and presentations, to intimate round tables.
+We bring employers and students together in events throughout the course of the year, from job fairs and presentations to intimate round tables.
 We are your partner in the hiring process, from big firms to solo practitioners, from urban to rural, across Utah and throughout the nation.
-We look forward to hearing from you, and understanding how we can help you find the best possible solution for your needs.
+We look forward to hearing from you and understanding how we can help you find the best possible solution for your needs.

 For alumni of the college of law, we are here to serve you for life.
 From your first job through lateraling between employers, from changing your practice to leaving practice for an entirely new career, we are here to support you.
 No matter your need or the circumstances, the CDO is here to support and guide you.
 Please let us know how we can be of service.

 Check out our CDO Student page to learn about working with the career office, the resources available to you, and to see some of the great careers our graduates have pursued.